SOCOLOMBIAN/CART253/topics/assignment 2 jam1/Sanchez_Sophie_Jam1/README.md

 ## Description

+This project was inspired by a song wich talks about the moon.This project aims to have an interaction with the user

 This description should help the reader understand what the program is, what any controls do, and perhaps what the desired experience it.

 ## Credits